apache/yunikorn-site/docs/user_guide/workloads/run_ray_cluster.md

 Services in Kubernetes aren't directly accessible by default.
 However, you can use port-forwarding to connect to them locally.
 ```
-kubectl port-forward raycluster-kuberay-head-svc 8265:8265
+kubectl port-forward service/raycluster-kuberay-head-svc 8265:8265
 ```
-After port-forward set up, you can access the Ray dashboard by going to http://localhost:8265/ in your web browser.
+After port-forward set up, you can access the Ray dashboard by going to `http://localhost:8265` in your web browser.

 - Ray Dashboard
   ![ray_cluster_ray_dashborad](../../assets/ray_cluster_ray_dashborad.png)